The Scala Workshop 2025

 10:50 - 12:05

-Capabilities and ownership in ScalaThe Scala Workshop 2025 at Peony NE
+Capabilities and ownership in ScalaThe Scala Workshop 2025 / IWACO at Peony NE

 Chair(s): Oliver Bračevac EPFL, LAMP, Hamza Remmal EPFL, LAMP